bijuthom/locationtracker/README.md

                              as with date as optional query params start_date=yyyy/mm/dd ,end_date=yyyy/mm/dd

 /api/search- freetext search with sphinx.
-Pass query as q=<some_query>'
+Pass query as q=<some_query>' /api-token-auth/,/api-token-verify/,/api-token-refresh/ - jwt tokens

 **Sphinx was configured using the following settings in sphinx.conf to create the indexes** source loc_source\